Voice search is taking over search, find out how we can help your business

-According to the data published by Google in 2016, 20% of searches on mobile devices were done by voice and, according to Comscore, 50% of all searches will be voice searches by 2020.
+Over one billion searches on mobile devices are done by voice every month and, according to Comscore, 50% of all searches will be voice searches by 2020.

 As the technology and devices for voice queries are advancing, it is key that you consider optimising for voice search as a part of your digital strategy and marketing mix.